gamemanual0/gm0/source/docs/appendix/glossary.rst

       Wheel scrub refers to friction between the side of the wheel and the floor tile.
 It inhibits turning as the drivetrain must overcome this frictional force in order to turn the robot.
 Wheel scrub is most common on 4 or 6 wheel tank drivetrains that do not have a :term:`center drop <Center drop>`.

    XT30
-      The XT30 connector is used in the REV ecosystem through the :term:`Expansion <Expansion Hub>` or Control Hub.
+      The XT30 connector is used in the REV ecosystem through the Expansion or Control Hub.
 The XT30 through the REV Slim Battery provides power to the Expansion Hub, and teams will need an XT30 cable to transfer power from the main hub to a secondary hub.
 This is also the connector used on the :term:`REV Grounding Strap <Grounding Strap>`.

       .. image:: images/glossary/xt30.png
          :alt: A XT30 male and female connector